 If you grate fresh ginger and squeeze lemon juice into it, you can form an elixir to support your digestive system.
 Just steep both the ingredients in a little hot water to extract all the goodness of ginger and lemon.
 It is always best to drink this brewed ginger and lemon tea at room temperature if you do not wish to stimulate your bowels.

 If you are suffering from cramps and feel bloated, you may also steep a bag of peppermint tea in the mixture and drink it to relax the muscles of your bowels.
-Peppermint tea also helps
+Peppermint tea also helps in alleviating stomach pain.

 3. Vegetable Juice